Written by Reuben Leder, Michael Piller, and Rene Echevarria

 Although the character of Commander Riker (Jonathan Frakes) was created to take over for “boffing the galaxy” a la Captain Kirk in the original series, the episodes which work best on a romantic level generally seem to be the ones where it is not Riker who gets emotionally invested in one of the guest stars, but someone else in the crew.
 This is probably never more evident than in The Perfect Mate.

 While on the way to perform a reconciliation ceremony and conference between two worlds, Krios and Valt Minor, the Enterprise is diverted by a distress call coming from a Ferengi vessel.
-Just prior to the ship’s explosion, the two Ferengi on the distressed ship are beamed on board the Enterprise.
+Just prior to the ship’s explosion, the two Ferengi on the distressed ship is beamed on board the Enterprise.

 The Ferengi manages to get to the Kriosian cargo in the cargo bay.
 What this says about the state of security on the Enterprise is a huge plot hole.
-I know it is to further the plot, but after the Kriosian Ambassador (portrayed by Tim O’Connor) had asked for more security, stating that the cargo was precious, delicate and irreplaceable, it seems pretty bad that this is allowed to happen.
+I know it is to further the plot, but after the Kriosian Ambassador (portrayed by Tim O’Connor) had asked for more security, stating that the cargo was precious, delicate, and irreplaceable, it seems pretty bad that this is allowed to happen.

 The stasis chamber which was in the cargo bay disintegrates and what emerges is a beautiful woman, Kamala (portrayed by Famke Janssen).
 She looks at Captain Picard (Patrick Stewart) and states “I am for you Chancellor Airik.”
 Kamala is an empathic metamorph – something born only once every seven generations.
 Since an empathic metamorph was the cause of the war beginning centuries ago, it is the hope that she can be the catalyst of reunification in the present time.